stefan-hoeck/idris2-ref1/README.md

 As an alternative to the `State` monad, the `ST` monad (from `Control.Monad.ST`) offers true mutable state localized to pure stateful computations.
-It is based Haskell's [Lazy Functional State Threads](https://www.microsoft.com/en-us/research/wp-content/uploads/1994/06/lazy-functional-state-threads.pdf), which offers safe encapsulation of mutable state in pure, referential transparent computations.
+It is based on Haskell's [Lazy Functional State Threads](https://www.microsoft.com/en-us/research/wp-content/uploads/1994/06/lazy-functional-state-threads.pdf), which offers safe encapsulation of mutable state in pure, referentially transparent computations.

 The key idea is, that the `ST` monad is parameterized by a phantom type (a type parameter with no runtime